josephedward/streamlit-secure-context/README.md

+## Integration Ideas
+Here are some ways to integrate the `streamlit_secure_context` component into your own Streamlit applications:
+- Data Annotation: Embed the component in a labeling UI to preview model inferences on user-uploaded data before finalizing annotations.
+- Interactive Dashboards: Offload client-side inference to reduce server load, enabling live model predictions in real-time dashboards.
+- Privacy-First Forms: Incorporate secure inference in forms that process sensitive inputs (e.g., images, documents) entirely in the browser.
+- Model Comparison: Render multiple iframes side-by-side to compare outputs of different models or versions without server-side conflict.
+- Edge Deployments: Package your app as a Progressive Web App (PWA) and run models on-device for offline or low-latency scenarios.
+- Custom Workflows: Extend the Web Worker to support ONNX, TFLite, or other web-compatible runtimes for custom inference pipelines.
+Use these ideas to build richer, more performant, and privacy-conscious Streamlit applications with client-side ML.
 # streamlit-secure-context

 This repository provides a secure machine learning inference component for Streamlit, leveraging modern browser security features (HTTPS enforcement, Cross-Origin Isolation, and CSP) and a worker-based inference pipeline inside a sandboxed iframe.